gbdev/gbdev.github.io/website/README.md

 <br><br>
 <p ><a class="projectTitle" href="resources.html">Awesome list&nbsp;</a> <a class="github-button" target="_blank" href="https://github.com/gbdev/awesome-gbdev" data-icon="octicon-star" data-show-count="true" aria-label="Star gbdev/awesome-gbdev on GitHub">Star</a>
 <span></span></p>
-A <b>curated list</b> of Game Boy development resources such as tools, guides, technical documentation, tutorials, emulators, related projects and open-source ROMs.
+Curated list of Game Boy development resources such as tools, guides, technical documentation, tutorials, emulators, related projects and open-source ROMs.
 Everything you'll ever need to know and see about this console is here. <br>If you want to code an emulator, create your own game or simply dive into the software and hardware architecture of the Game Boy, this is the place!
 <br><br>
-<p ><a class="projectTitle" target="_blank" href="https://github.com/gbdev/rgbds">RGBDS&nbsp;</a> <a class="github-button" target="_blank" href="https://github.com/gbdev/rgbds" data-icon="octicon-star" data-show-count="true" aria-label="Star gbdev/rgbds on GitHub">Star</a>
+<p ><a class="projectTitle" target="_blank" href="https://rgbds.gbdev.io/">RGBDS&nbsp;</a> <a class="github-button" target="_blank" href="https://github.com/gbdev/rgbds" data-icon="octicon-star" data-show-count="true" aria-label="Star gbdev/rgbds on GitHub">Star</a>
 <span></span></p>
 Rednex Game Boy Development System: the de-facto ASM development toolkit for the Game Boy and Game Boy Color.
 <br><br>
+<p ><a class="projectTitle" target="_blank" href="https://gbdev.io/gb-asm-tutorial/">ASM Tutorial&nbsp;</a> <a class="github-button" target="_blank" href="https://github.com/gbdev/gb-asm-tutorial" data-icon="octicon-star" data-show-count="true" aria-label="Star gbdev/gb-asm-tutorial on GitHub">Star</a>
+<span></span></p>
+A (work in progress) tutorial on how to code in Assembly for the Game Boy, guiding readers from a basic Hello World, to making an Arkanoid clone, and ending with a Shoot-'Em-Up, touching upon everything you they to know to make a complete game. <br><br>
-<p ><a class="projectTitle" target="_blank" href="https://github.com/gbdk-2020/gbdk-2020">GBDK&nbsp;</a> <a class="github-button" target="_blank" href="https://github.com/gbdk-2020/gbdk-2020" data-icon="octicon-star" data-show-count="true" aria-label="Star gbdev/rgbds on GitHub">Star</a>
+<p ><a class="projectTitle" target="_blank" href="https://github.com/gbdk-2020/gbdk-2020">GBDK 2020&nbsp;</a> <a class="github-button" target="_blank" href="https://github.com/gbdk-2020/gbdk-2020" data-icon="octicon-star" data-show-count="true" aria-label="Star gbdev/rgbds on GitHub">Star</a>
 <span></span></p>
 Maintained and modernized GBDK, the Game Boy Development Kit.
 Now powered by an updated version of the SDCC toolchain, provides a C compiler, assembler, linker and a set of libraries.
 <br><br>